 Courses may be added or dropped through Friday of the first week of classes in the fall and spring semester, provided the student is enrolled.
-Courses may be dropped within the first two days during each of the three summer sessions.
+Courses may be dropped within the first two days during the summer session.
 See Academic Calendar for details.

 In order to add/drop a course a student must submit a completed Change of Registration Form to the Registrar's office by the designated deadline (see Academic Calendar).
-The student's advisor must sign the Change of Registration form before the student is officially added to the course.
+The student's advisor must sign the Change of Registration form before the student is officially added/dropped to the course.
 If the advisor is unavailable the department chair or Academic Dean may sign this form.